silkka/silkka.github.io/README-generator.md

 # Website Generator

-A Go program that automates the generation of your static website from markdown files or JSON data.
+A Go program that automates the generation of your static website from JSON data.
 This tool follows the workflow specified in `AI-Workflow.md` and generates all necessary HTML files.

 ## Features

-- **Markdown to HTML**: Converts markdown files to individual blog post HTML pages
+- **JSON-based Content Management**: All content is managed through `posts.json`
-- **JSON Support**: Can work with JSON files for easier content management
+- **Interactive CLI Tool**: Add new posts easily with the `add-post.go` tool
 - **Automatic Post Management**:
   - Latest post becomes featured post
   - Next 3 posts become recent posts